mytusshar/auth-module/README.md

 #### 3. Running Server

-* #### Open project folder in terminal and change to server directory using below command
+* #### Open project folder in terminal and change to server directory using following command

     `$ cd glm/server`